 In recent years I’ve become more and more interested in music making closer to my home in East Sussex, convinced that if classical musicians are unable to put down strong roots in their own towns, villages and communities then, in the absence of strong support for the arts from the state, we’re in danger of losing something very precious.
 I give frequent local performances, play the piano for a number of local choirs and ran a chamber music series in my village for many years.
 All these activities come into focus in the Music Box Wealden project.

-Rosie is based in East Sussex and performs widely throughout the area and has also sung at London’s Natural History Museum for BBC Children In Need.
+Rosie Page is based in East Sussex and performs widely throughout the area and has also sung at London’s Natural History Museum for BBC Children In Need.